slwilso6/SLiM-code/README.md

 WF: Wright-fischer

-*** Tip for python when doing a newick conversion in order for python to be able to run a conversion of the tree file make your the following add-ons are downloaded:
+*** Tip for python when doing a newick conversion in order for python to be able to run a conversion of the tree file make sure the following add-ons are downloaded:
 - homebrew
 - pip
 - pyslim